alexwlchan/alexwlchan.net/src/_drafts/redacting-pdfs.md

 <img src="/images/2021/pdf_single_layer.png" style="width: 369px;">

 The problem is, a PDF with and without layers look near identical.
-There was a difference which tipped me off to the issue, but it's so subtle I don't know how to explain it.
+There was a difference in my PDF viewer which tipped me off to the issue, but it's so subtle I don't know how to explain it.

 I'd love to tell you how to redact PDFs; a set of steps that guarantee information security.
 Unfortunately I don't redact PDFs very often, and I don't know how to do it safely – looking at the layers is one way to get around redaction, but maybe there's another I'm not aware of.